etan18/Obsidian-Notes/Machine Learning/Deep Learning & Neural Networks/transformers.md

 - Masking - given a sequence of $n$ tokens, a neat trick is that we can treat the prediction of every $i$-th token as its own training example.
 Thus, if we are trying to predict the $i$-th token, we want to *mask* all tokens that come after it in the sequence so they cannot influence the prediction.
 This is commonly implemented when learning the attention pattern (described below), where we give all successive tokens a similarity score of $-\infty$ so that they are zeroed out when fed into the softmax while still ensuring normalized probabilities.

-## transformer block
+# architecture
 The **Transformer block** is what actually processes and transforms the input data.
 Each block includes:
-- **[[attention]] mechanism**, the core component of the Transformer block.
+- **[[Attention]] mechanism**, the core component of the Transformer block.
 It allows tokens to communicate with other tokens, capturing contextual information and relationships between words.
 The attention mechanism may include multiple heads of self-attention.
 - **[[perceptrons#multilayer perceptrons|MLP]] Layer**, a feed-forward network that operates on each token independently.
 The MLP layer projects the outputted self-attention representations into higher dimensions to enhance the model's representational capacity.

 Most models contain multiple Transformer blocks, each stacked sequentially one after the other.
 The token representations evolve through layers, from the first block to the last one, allowing the model to build up an intricate understanding of each token.
 This layered approach leads to higher-order representations of the input.
 After the Transformer blocks, the final linear and softmax layers transform the processed embeddings into probabilities, enabling the model to make predictions about the next token in a sequence.

+>[!warning] Read the note on [[Attention]] before continuing.
+#### MLP layer
+Around $2/3$ of a Transformer's total parameters are used for the MLP layers.
+Whereas the attention block allows the tokens in the input sequence to share information with one another, each token is input independently in parallel through the MLP.
+The outputs of each token are then added together.

-## next token prediction
+#### next token prediction
 After passing through each transformer block, the final representations are passed through a  linear layer with  `vocab_size` output dimensions, assigning each token in the vocabulary a **logit** value.
 The logits will be a tensor of shape `(batch_size, sequence_length, vocab_size)`, representing a raw, unnormalized score for each vocabulary token at each position in the sequence for each sequence in the batch.

 Taking the softmax over the logits, we get our output probabilities assigning the probability of a token being the next in the input sequence.